yaobviously/DataCup2021/README.md

 I created three separate models to predict three outcomes relevant to hockey success: 1) The probability of a goal conditional on a shot; 2) The probability of a pass completion; 3) The expected number of shots in the next ten events.
 In the case of the passing model I also computed 'passes completed over expectation' for OHL players with large enough samples.

 # Data
-The data was provided by the OHL.
-It was in the standard hockey play-by-play format.
-I added several features for each model including the events n-steps back and forward, passing distance and angle, and other details like the interval between events.
+The OHL provided the data in the standard hockey play-by-play format.
+To augment the data, I engineered additional features such as events n-steps back and forward, passing distance and angle, and the time interval between events.

 # Approach
 In each case I began by fitting either a simple linear classifier (proba goal, proba pass) or linear regressor.
 Afterwards I tuned the appropriate xgboost models on the same features.
 SHAP was used to iteratively assess feature importance.